macroquest/mq-imgui-definitions/README.md

 ## MacroQuest Next ImGui Lua Autocomplete Defintions (EmmyLua)

 ### How to Use
-- Place files somewhere in your MQNext Lua directory or subdirectory
+- Place files in a sudirectory under your MQNext Lua directory
 - Ensure your IDE has been installed with a Lua Lanugage server Extension/Addon that supports EmmyLua annotations.

 ```lua